quienes_somos_profesorado_emilio_quintanilla

 Dr. Emilio Quintanilla Martínez

-His research has been oriented in several directions.
-On the one hand, the Protection of Heritage, the result of which is his book La Comisión de Monumentos Históricos y Artísticos de Navarra ( 1995) topic on which he wrote his doctoral thesis ; on the other hand, the Didactics of Art, which has been reflected in the publication of several manuals on this subject and the book Para ver y para hablar (1998), in partnership with Dr. Mª Victoria Romero, as well as the book Para ver y para hablar (1998), in partnership with Dr. Mª Victoria Romero, in addition to the book La Comisión de Monumentos Históricos y Artísticos de Navarra ( 1995) topic on which he wrote his doctoral thesis .
-Mª Victoria Romero, as well as numerous art critiques and exhibition didactics; the Art of Extremadura, on which leave has published numerous articles and the book El convento del Carmen de source de Cantos 1652-2002 ( 2002); the History and Art of the Order of the Holy Sepulchre in Spain, and, in partnership with Dr. Wifredo Rincón García, the History and Art of the Order of the Holy Sepulchre in Spain, and, in partnership with Dr. Wifredo Rincón García, the History and Art of the Order of the Holy Sepulchre in Spain (2002).
-Wifredo Rincón García, the iconography of the Spanish Saints, forming part of various research projects at the committee for Scientific Research, the latest result of which was the publication of the work Iconography of St. Ildefonso, Archbishop of Toledo (2005).
+His research focused on several areas.
+On the one hand, Heritage Protection, the result of which is his book *The Commission for Historical and Artistic Monuments of Navarra* (1995), topic which his thesis was based; on the other, Art Education, which has led to the publication of several manuals on this subject the book *To See and to Speak* (1998), in partnership Dr. Mª Victoria Romero, as well as numerous art reviews and exhibition catalogs; the art of leave , on which he has published numerous articles and the book *El convento del Carmen de source Cantos 1652–2002* (2002); the History and Art of the Order of the Holy Sepulcher in Spain, and, in partnership Dr. Wifredo Rincón García, the iconography of the Spanish Saints, participating in various research projects research the committee Research committee (CSIC), the latest result of which has been the publication of the work Iconografía de San Ildefonso, arzobispo de Toledo (2005).

-He has curated several exhibitions such as "The Order of the Holy Sepulchre in Spain.
-900 years of history", held at the Sástago Palace in Zaragoza in 1999, or "Mater Purissima.
-The Immaculate Conception in the Art of the Diocese of Tarazona", in the Collegiate Church of Santa Maria de Calatayud in 2005, among others.
+He has curated several exhibitions, such as "The Order of the Holy Sepulcher in Spain: 900 Years of History," held at the Palacio de Sástago in Zaragoza in 1999, and "Mater Purissima.
+The Immaculate Conception in the Art of the Diocese of Tarazona," at the Collegiate Church of Santa María de Calatayud in 2005, among others.

-He is board member of Plastic Arts of the Ateneo Navarro, founder and president of the association of Friends of the Museum of Navarra; Delegate in Navarra of the Center programs of study the Order of the Holy Sepulchre, Member of the Royal and Excma.
-Economic Society of Aragon of Friends of the Country, of the Madrid and National Associations of Art Critics, advisor of Patrimony of the Orfeón Pamplonés and corresponding Academician in Navarra of the Royal Academy of Fine and Noble Arts of San Luis de Zaragoza.
+He is board member the Visual Arts Department at the Ateneo Navarro, founder and president of association the Museum of Navarra association ; Navarre delegate for the programs of study Center programs of study Order programs of study the Holy Sepulcher, member of the Royal and Most Excellent Aragonese Economic Society of Friends of the Country, of the Madrid and National Associations of Art Critics, advisor the Orfeón Pamplonés, and Corresponding Member in Navarre of the Royal Academy of Fine and Noble Arts of San Luis in Zaragoza.